1. The Basics of Color

 4. Psychological Effects of Color

-Colors influence mood, behavior, and decision-making.
-Understanding color psychology is essential in marketing, branding, and design:
+Beyond aesthetics, colors have a powerful psychological impact on mood, behavior, and decision-making.
+This is why color psychology is a cornerstone in marketing, branding, and user experience design:

 5. Using Color Effectively in Design